LaurenGrigoryev/Py_PollChallenge/README.md

 ## Election Audit Results
 * Exactly 369,711 votes were cast in this congressional election.
 [This is the code used to be able to print and see clearly how many votes were cast](https://github.com/LaurenSonis/Py_PollChallenge/blob/main/2020-12-20%20(1).png)
 * Jefferson County had 10.51% of the votes with 38,855 votes cast.
-Denver County had 82.78% with 306,055 votes, and Arapahoe County had 6.71% with 24,801 votes cast.[This is a for loop written to see what percentage of the vote each county had.](
+Denver County had 82.78% with 306,055 votes, and Arapahoe County had 6.71% with 24,801 votes cast.[This is a for loop written to see what percentage of the vote each county had.](https://github.com/LaurenSonis/Py_PollChallenge/blob/main/2020-12-20%20(2).png)
 * Denver County had the largest number of votes.
 * Diana DeGette had 73.8% of the vote with 272,892 votes cast.
-Charles Casper Stockham had 23.0% of the vote with 85,213 votes cast, and Raymon Anthony Doane had 3.1% of the vvote with 11,606 votes cast.
+Charles Casper Stockham had 23.0% of the vote with 85,213 votes cast, and Raymon Anthony Doane had 3.1% of the vvote with 11,606 votes cast.[This is the for loop written to see how each candidate fared]
 * Diana DeGette won the election with 73.8% of the vote and 272,892 votes cast.

 ## Election Audit Summary